Kehoe Cup: Format

-The Kehoe Cup was a straight knockout tournament with each match played as a single leg.
+The Kehoe Cup was historically straight knockout tournament with each match played as a single leg.
 The pairings are drawn at random without seeding and the draw usually takes place in November or December of the previous year.
 The sixteen teams that are drawn to compete in the first round.
-The eight winning teams from the first round progress to the quarter-finals while the losing teams are drawn against each other to compete for the Kehoe Cup Shield.
-If a match ends in a draw, it is settled in extra time.
+The eight winning teams from the first round progress to the quarter-finals while the losing teams are drawn against each other to compete for the Kehoe Shield.
+If a match ended in a draw, it was settled in extra time.
 However, if the score remains level at the end of extra time, a replay takes place and so on until a winner is found.

 The format of the competition remained virtually unchanged since its inception in 1977 until 2015.
 The most significant change to the tournament was the entry of teams from outside of Leinster.
-Many of the second- and third-tier inter-county teams in Connacht and Ulster now compete in the Kehoe Cup.
+Many of the second- and third-tier inter-county teams in Connacht and Ulster later competed in the Kehoe Cup.
 Another change to the competition was the entry of teams from third-level institutions.
 Colleges situated within any of the three provinces were eligible to compete in the Kehoe Cup.

 From 2015 to 2018 the tournament was restricted to Leinster county and college teams, and was run on group system, with group winners playing in the final.

 Since 2019, only county teams from Leinster and Ulster compete, with no third-level sides.
 The format and number of teams vary each year.
+Since 2022, the tournament has been a round robin, with no final match.